 Was it The Club For Everyone?
 No. But it was never going to be that, and they were smart enough to stick to serving their core customer base exceedingly well.

 Solicit their feedback on your brand

 In the example above, it started out with customers just offering each other tips on how they themselves had met with mounting success despite fairly low expectations that Yet Another Gym would have anything to offer but judgment and stares.
-When the manager of the facility surveyed the membership, they found that members wanted to do MORE of that atmosphere of support and guidance, and a special kind that was fit to their state of mind.
+When the manager of the facility surveyed the membership, they found that members wanted more of that atmosphere of support and guidance that met them where they were at.

-Your facility is probably different somehow, but no doubt there’s a core of members who never miss a day.
+Your business almost certainly has a core of members or clients who never miss a day.
+They know all the staff by name.
 They notice if towel service is running slow, if equipment isn’t working, and whether someone needs to put an out-of-order sign on one of the restroom stalls.